muxinc/mux-stats-sdk-exoplayer/README.md

-# Mux Stats SDK ExoPlayer
+# Mux Stats SDK for ExoPlayer

 This is the Mux wrapper around ExoPlayer, built on top of Mux's core Java library, providing Mux Data performance analytics for applications utilizing